fmsabatini/ReproducibleWorkflow/slides.md

 - Imagine you are preparing a paper.
 You have all your scripts ready to reproduce the analysis and figures

-- Shortly before submitting, an evil coauthors comes out with the idea 'What if we tested a slighlty different version of the same analysis'?
+- Shortly before submitting, an evil coauthor comes out with the idea 'What if we tested a slighlty different version of the same analysis'?

 - You are not sure this is going to improve your work, but you want to try.
 Better not to touch your running code, though